authsignal/supabase-example/README.md

 }
 ```

-### 6: Using SSR and `withPageAuth` to get the authenticated user and whether they're enrolled for MFA
+### 6: Using SSR and `withPageAuth` to get the authenticated user and determine if they're enrolled for MFA

 ```
 import { getUser, withPageAuth } from "@supabase/auth-helpers-nextjs";